 Develop new and creative ways to raise funds for park improvements such as events, service projects and local fund raising.
-Other possible funding resources include the establishment of a Park Foundation and the re-establishment of the previously successful Friends of the Parks group.

 Public Involvement

 The Parks and Recreation Department should continue to solicit residents' suggestions on planning, use, and improvement of parks and programming.
 This can be accomplished with focus groups, public meetings, surveys, or through resident feedback solicited at parks and recreation events.